SaiedAlshahrani/DEPTHplus/README.md

 # DEPTH+: An Enhanced Depth Metric for Wikipedia Corpora Quality

 In this repository, we share all the collected bot activities data for all Wikipedia editions, implementations of all depth metrics (Depth and DEPTH+), and lastly, all the produced results and figures.
-We also shared a few Jupyter Notebooks illustrating the metrics implementations and data collection procedures with the research community.
+We also shared a few Jupyter Notebooks illustrating the metrics implementations and data collection procedures.

 ## ACL Citation: